curioustechizen/curioustechizen.github.io/_src/_posts/2020-01-06-diff-util-part1.markdown

 ---
 layout: post
 title:  "What's the big difference?
 A deep dive into Android DiffUtil"
+description: "A 3 part series on Android's DiffUtil; Part 1 is about the API and how to use it"
 date: 2020-01-06 16:00
 comments: true
 tags: [android, diff]